kevonc/kevoncheung.com/content/articles/20210321-product-launch.md

 Here were the breadcrumbs that led me to build Making Twitter Friends.

+<img src="/images/blog/product-launch-2.png" alt="Image 2 from product-launch" />

+***There are lots and lots of courses on Growing Twitter.***

-There is no shortage of courses on growing Twitter, and I keep seeing more.
+1. There is no shortage of courses on growing Twitter, and I keep seeing more.
 As my Twitter circle gets bigger, I know that the demand is there.

-<img src="/images/blog/product-launch-2.png" alt="Image 2 from product-launch" />

-There are lots and lots of courses on Growing Twitter.

-I haven't taken any of these courses.
+2. I haven't taken any of these courses.
 But, a lot of them seem to focus on the mechanics.
 What I'm more interested in is how to be personal, make friends, and build relationships.
 Growing for the sake of growth doesn't interest me.

-I wrote an article on <a href="/growing-twitter-audience">growing Twitter using human psychology</a> and I could tell from the page views and subscriber number that people enjoy it very much.
+3. I wrote an article on <a href="/growing-twitter-audience">growing Twitter using human psychology</a> and I could tell from the page views and subscriber number that people enjoy it very much.

 All these data points gave me signals about a potential opportunity.
 It wasn't 100% validation (as there is no such thing), but I was confident enough that my products would at least benefit a group of people.

 On top of helping me build better products, this approach also boosts my self-confidence in being more thoughtful and analytical in the journey.

-Never launch the day the product is done
+## Never Launch the Day the Product is Done

-If your plan is to focus on building and then put it out there when it is done, you're doomed.
+***If your plan is to focus on building and then put it out there when it is done, you're doomed.***

 At Toasty, we built, we launched, and we got nothing.